tonyx/Sharpino/README.md

 - [DbStorage.fs](Micro_ES_FSharp_Lib/DbStorage.fs) and [MemoryStorage.fs](Micro_ES_FSharp_Lib/MemoryStorage.fs): Manages persistency in Postgres or in memory.
 - [Utils.fs](Micro_ES_FSharp_Lib/Utils.fs): some common functions to manage serialization and results.
 - [Cache.fs](Micro_ES_FSharp_Lib/Cache.fs).
 Cache events and snapshots.
-- [Conf.fs](Micro_ES_FSharp_Lib/Conf.fs)  define storage type, lock object for aggregates, and the interval between snapshots for each aggregate
+- [Conf.fs](Micro_ES_FSharp_Lib/Conf.fs)  lock object for aggregates, and the interval between snapshots for each aggregate

 __Micro_ES_FSharp_Lib.Sample__:

-- an entry point of the applications available for external calls: [App.fs](Micro_ES_FSharp_Lib.Sample/App.fs)
+- The __models__ are plain data usually organized as records with members and a 'zero' (initial/empty) instance

-- __Two Aggregates__:
+- An __aggregates__ is  a subset of models, exposes single or multi-model logic, has to declare  a 'Zero' (initial) instance, a name and a version by proper static members.
-- -  For each branch an aggregate and a definition of Commands and events as follows: [ Todos Commands.fs](Micro_ES_FSharp_Lib.Sample/aggregates/Todos/Commands.fs) and [Todos Events.fs](Micro_ES_FSharp_Lib.Sample/aggregates/Todos/Events.fs)
+- For each __aggregate__ we define __Events__ that are a Discriminated Unions cases that wrap calls to aggregate members by the _Process_ interface
-- -  Models (entities, value objects... whatever is needed by the aggregate)
+- For each __aggregate__ we define __Commands__ that are Discriminated Unions cases that return lists of events by implementing by the 'Executable' interface
-- - minimal scripts to define snapshots and events table for Postgres, if wanted as storage: [sqlSetup.sql](Micro_ES_FSharp_Lib.Sample/aggregates/Todos/sqlSetup.sql)
+- The __storage__ stores and retrieve events and snapshots of the aggregates.

-__Micro_ES_FSharp_Lib.tests__:
+- The __Repository__ builds and retrive snapshots, run and store the commands.
-- the tests are grouped into tests of models, tests of aggregates and application layer tests.
-They use the actual configuration (Conf.fs) to decide the storage (memory/db).
+- The application functions build single or multiple commands related to single or multiple aggregates and send them to the repository.

-__To be continued__: managing versioning, managing tools and suggesting practicies for facilitating aggregate refactoring and migration.
+- The applications versions define the application api in different version by different storage types.
+We can use them to organize aggregate refactoring and test different versions and aggregate refactoring by parametrized tests